jeffreysgao/InYourFace_Dev/README.md

 When you open "Enroll User", please select the username in the spinner corresponding to your name (prevents sharing Kairos data between each other).

-Since our app only uses one Kairos App Id, all of the installed apps will be sharing the same uploaded data.
-For example, if one user enrolls himself/herself, and another user himself/herself, then both of their faces will be recognized as legitimate by Kairos.
-In addition, if one user deletes the gallery from his/her phone, any other users' galleries (their enrolled photos) will also be deleted.
-So this app is designed for only one person to use at a time.
-(The paid version of Kairos will fix this issue; unfortunately we're broke college students)

 ----------------------------------------------------------------------------------------------------------------